grigorovich-sergey/WISER_Challenge_2026/README.md

 - MFE reference is based on ViennaRNA, rather than experimental ground truth
 - Basic hardware-aware optimization
 - No advanced encoding/transpilation
-- No error correction techniques
+- No quantum error correction techniques
+- Noise-less simulations
 - The QUBO rewards stem length and does not implement a thermodynamic energy model
 - Internal loops and other structural features are not represented directly
 - Predictions do not include pseudoknots
-- Noise-less simulations
+- Sampled-oracle quality is an upper bound on the observed candidates and is not equivalent to the quality of the highest-probability QAOA output
 - Shallow QAOA with p = 1 and limited classical optimization budgets
 - Transferred parameters for longer sequences for hardware runs
-- Biased sequence selection for manageable candidate-stem counts (inflation of reported sequence lenght)
+- Biased sequence selection for manageable candidate-stem counts
 - Hardware results come from one backend and limited repetitions, no generalization

 ### References